-While traveling, I love to go on food tours as it is always a wonderful way to sample the culinary scene in an area.
+While travelling, I love to go on food tours as it is always a wonderful way to sample the culinary scene in an area.
 Despite being an Ottawa local, who has lived in this city for most of her life, I decided to try C’est Bon Cooking which offers gourmet food tours.
 I signed up for the Chocolate Lover’s Tour, as while I do try to test out as many new restaurants as possible, I tend to skip dessert, so I was eager to explore Ottawa’s restaurants and chefs that cook with or make chocolate as part of the 1.5-hour tour.

 The C’est Bon Cooking chocolate tour began at Stubbe Chocolates, the oldest family-owned business in the Ottawa Valley which opened in 1989.
 For years I’ve walked past this chocolate shop, so I was pleased to start the tour here as I’ve meant to visit for a long time.

 On the visit of his store, Chef Heinrich Stubbe explained the process of harvesting and selling chocolate before it becomes the sweet truffles available for purchase in his shop.

 One of the major highlights on the chocolate tour was entering the kitchen at Stubbe Chocolates where master chocolatier Heinrich Stubbe explained the process of making all the various chocolates in the store.
 Behind the scenes in the kitchen, I got to watch two local chefs who graduated from the prestigious Le Cordon Bleu cooking school here in Ottawa, mold and paint the decorate chocolates.

 It was impressive to see all the chocolates are made by hand, with the beautiful decorative designs also being hand painted with colored cocoa butter.